mikhail-karpov/blogging-network/README.md

 - User has a profile
 - User creates a new post (text only)
 - User can follow another users
-- User can see posts created by users and comment their posts
+- User can see posts created by other users and comment their posts
-- User can see posts from users he is following (feed)
+- User can see posts from users he is following (user feed)

 ## How to run